 "The community in Jal is a good example of how the renewable energy industry and oil and gas industry can coexist," said City of Jal Mayor Stephen Aldridge.
 "East of Jal, there's a potable tank solar array.
 North of Jal, there's a potable tank solar array.
 There's a new one going in about 20 miles West of Jal.
 And I recently had an inquiry about an availability of an additional thousand acres in the area for another solar array."

 "In 2018, Sandoval County completed the most aggressive and comprehensive energy efficiency program for a government entity in the state of New Mexico.
 We are so proud that we were able to take such forward-thinking steps to protect the environment and save taxpayer dollars," said Sandoval County Commissioner, District 1, Katherine A. Bruch.
-"Our energy efficiency program is expected to reduce our annual energy use by 40%, and reduce our annual costs by 35%."
+"Our energy efficiency program is expected to reduce our annual energy use by 40 percent, and reduce our annual costs by 35 percent."

 "The Trump Administration's backwards movement on combating climate change underscores the need for local and state governments to take bold steps,” said Grant County Commissioner, District 5, Harry Browne.
 "Grant County is proud to join other local governments in New Mexico in reducing our carbon footprint by entering a solar power purchase agreement with PNM.
 We have committed to replacing nearly 70 percent of Grant County government's electricity usage with solar-generated power.
 And we are pursuing options to extend that figure to 100 percent, as well as to make it easier for our residents to finance their own solar power installations."